Lind-Project/lind-wasm/docs/internal/in-memory-file-system.md

-## In Memory File System
+# In Memory File System

-### Overview
+## Overview

 The In Memory File System (IMFS) provides a self-contained implementation of a POSIX-like FS backed by memory.
 It serves as a backbone that can later be integrated as a grate to sandbox any FS calls made by a cage.
 IMFS exposts POSIX-like APIs and maintains its own inode and file descriptor tables to provide an end-to-end FS interface.

-IMFS is independent of the Lind and can run natively on Linux, with the limitation that it only supports a single process.
+IMFS is independent of Lind and can run natively on Linux, with the limitation that it only supports a single process.
 New features are usually developed and tested natively before being integrated and tested within Lind.

-### File System APIs
+## File System APIs

-IMFS mirrors POSIX system calls with the the added `cageid` paramter.
+IMFS mirrors POSIX system calls with an added `cageid` parameter.
 For example:

 ```
 open(const char* pathname, int flags, mode_t mode)